Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

 ### Testing

-To run tests the EOSIO smart contracts (nb. this command will start the EOSIO node for testing):
+Run to test the EOSIO smart contracts (nb. this command will start the EOSIO node for testing):

 ```bash
 npm run test:eosio
 ```

-To run tests for the NodeJS server and MongoDB:
+Run to test the NodeJS server API for MongoDB:

 ```bash
 npm run test:server